Emin Xhinovci: Early life, emigration and guerrilla activity

 A Kosovo Albanian, Emin Xhinovci was born in Kosovska Mitrovica in 1959, in what was then Yugoslavia.
 In 1993, he moved to the German city of Düsseldorf, where he started an import-export business.
 He left Germany in 1997 and returned to Kosovo to "fight for the motherland" as tensions between Albanians and Serbs increased.

 Xhinovci joined the Kosovo Liberation Army (Ushtria Çlirimtare e Kosovës; or KLA) in 1998, and fought against the Serb-dominated Yugoslav Army (Vojska Jugoslavije) with the goal of separating Kosovo from Yugoslavia.
 Xhinovci earned the reputation of a "fierce fighter" and commanded the respect of local Albanians.
 His comrades gave him the nickname "Hitler" due to his uncanny resemblance to Nazi leader Adolf Hitler.
 Xhinovci told journalist Una Hajdari: "People have called me Hitler since my army days.
 They say I look a lot like him—unlike the English guy who plays him in that movie," apparently a reference to Charlie Chaplin's role in The Great Dictator.

-Serbian police documents from 1998 indicate that he was suspected of participating in the kidnapping and execution of nine Serb mineworkers at the Belaćevac coal mine, near Obilić.
+Serbian police documents from 1998 indicate that he was suspected of participating in the kidnapping and execution of nine Serb mineworkers at the Belaćevac coal mine, near Obiliq.
 In 1999, Xhinovci was wounded in battle and airlifted to Germany for treatment.
 While in hospital, he grew a toothbrush moustache which attracted the attention of hospital staff.